-JMM Special Issue Call for Papers: Deadline for submissions 1 March 2019
+JMM Special Issue – The Deadline for submissions has now passed

 The role of smart technologies in decision making: developing, supporting and training smart consumers